awsdocs/aws-robomaker-developer-guide/doc_source/simulation-tools-gazebo.md

 ## Add and Move Objects in the Simulation<a name="simulation-tools-gazebo-drop-move"></a>

-Gazebo includes a collection of models that can be used to create an environment\.
+GZClient includes a collection of models that can be used to create an environment\.
 Objects can be placed in the environment, moved, and posed to meet the needs of the scenario\.

-1. In **Gazebo**, on the left, select the **Insert** tab\.
+1. In **GZClient**, on the left, select the **Insert** tab\.

 1. In the **Insert** tab, choose **Bookshelf**, then move the cursor to the room\.
 As you move into the room, you will see the bookshelf model\.
 Click the left mouse button to place it in the room\.